 If you want size D implants, Dr. Wall will take that into account when recommending a size and style.
 The goal of the surgery, after all, is to achieve your desires for your appearance.

-This is another area where your wants and needs matter when determining the size and style of your implants.
+This is another area where your wants and needs matter when determining the size and style of your implants– low-profile breast implants or high-profile breast implants.
 If you want a specific look with your implants, we will work to achieve that while also choosing an implant size and style that is conducive to you.

 The amount of natural breast tissue you have affects how big of an implant you need to achieve your desired look.